jllegras/ngsToolsDev/EXAMPLE/README.md

     $ANGSD/misc/optimSFS -binput testB2.rf.sfs -nChr 16 -nThreads 10
     $ANGSD/misc/sfstools -sfsFile testB2.rf.sfs -nChr 16 -priorFile testB2.rf.sfs.ml -dumpBinary 1 > testB2.rf.sfs.norm

-testB1.rf.sfs.norm and testB2.rf.sfs.norm filee are in binary format; values are in double format; in case of unfolded data, each row has 49 values (2N+1 with N individuals) representing the posterior probability of having a certain derived allele frequency; in case of folded data, each row will have N+1 values.
+Note that testB1.rf.sfs.norm and testB2.rf.sfs.norm files are in binary format; values are in double format; in case of unfolded data, each row has 49 values (2N+1 with N individuals) representing the posterior probability of having a certain derived allele frequency; in case of folded data, each row will have N+1 values.

 # Summary statistics